dildoran2195/sep11-freedom-project/tool/learning-log.md

 ## 01/13/25
 ### My resources and goal:
-#### MY goal was to tinker with [Material For Each House Side](https://doc.babylonjs.com/features/introductionToFeatures/chap2/face_material/) which is basically building materials to a house and how a house looks like in outside.
+#### My goal was to tinker with [Material For Each House Side](https://doc.babylonjs.com/features/introductionToFeatures/chap2/face_material/) which is basically building materials to a house and how a house looks like in outside.
 I used [Babylon](https://www.babylonjs.com/) to see various code/tools/projects that I could tinker with in order to learn more and more.

 ### Before:
 ![Screenshot 2025-01-06 2 21 15 PM](https://github.com/user-attachments/assets/9334a344-5c29-4805-a5b9-1a3523a5b7d5)